probcomp/GenTF/docs/src/index.md

 - A Tensor produced from a non-mutating operation applied to another Tensor, placeholder, or Variable (e.g. `tf.conv2d` is allowed but `tf.assign` is not).
 These comprise the **body** of the generative function.

+One of these elements is designated the **return value** of the generative function.
 Note that we do not currently permit TensorFlow generative functions to use randomness.

 To construct a TensorFlow generative function, we first construct the TensorFlow computation graph using the TensorFlow Python API: